 - Has endorsed the Marrakesh Partnership for Global Climate Action Pathway for the retail sector.

-- Is forming the Race to Zero Breakthrough Retail Campaign together with other leading retailers like Walmart, H&M and Kingfisher to create a climate action movement within the retail sector, by engaging retail associations in key markets.
+- Is forming the Race to Zero Breakthrough Retail Campaign, together with other leading retailers, to create a climate action movement within the retail sector, by engaging retail associations in key markets.

 - Is going beyond the retail sector to collaborate with others, such as the WEF Alliance of CEO Climate Leaders, co-chaired by Ingka Group CEO Jesper Brodin, or in working groups around net zero and carbon removal.